brandonroberts/analog-angular-cloudflare-example/README.md

 # Analog App

+An example of Analog + Angular running on Cloudflare workers

 This project was generated with [Analog](https://analogjs.org), the fullstack meta-framework for Angular.

 ## Setup

-Run `yarn` to install the application dependencies.
+Run `npm install` to install the application dependencies.

+## Build

+Run `npm run build` to build the client/server project.
+The client build artifacts are located in the `dist/analog/public` directory.
+The server for the API build artifacts are located in the `dist/analog/server` directory.

 ## Development

-Run `yarn dev` for a dev server.
-Navigate to `http://localhost:5173/`.
-The application will automatically reload if you change any of the source files.

-## Build

-Run `yarn build` to build the client/server project.
-The client build artifacts are located in the `dist/client` directory.
-The server for the API build artifacts are located in the `dist/server` directory.
+Run `npm run dev` to start the Cloudflare server.
+Navigate to the provided URL in the command line.

 ## Test

-Run `yarn test` to run unit tests with [Vitest](https://vitest.dev).
+Run `npm run test` to run unit tests with [Vitest](https://vitest.dev).

 ## Community